• What is "NEM" ?

 • What are potential solutions to address legacy NEM customers?

-3. Reallocating the California Climate Credit from solar to non-solar customers, providing an estimated $1.1 billion in relief by 2030.
+2. Reallocate the California Climate Credit from solar customers to non-solar customers, providing estimated rate relief of $220 million in 2026 and $1.1 billion from 2026 to 2030.

 • Would these changes eliminate solar incentives?